luoyi-hi/FaST/README.md

 ```

 Unzip the downloaded data into the `DataPipeline` directory.
-Then, sequentially use the following commands to generate the traffic data required for model training:
+Then, sequentially use the following command to generate the traffic data required for model training:

 ```shell